-The show starts with breaking news that Rampage will face Justin Sysum in the main event, with the WoS Wrestling Championship on the line with this weeks edition of the World of Sport Wrestling Review for Episode 3!
+The show starts with breaking news that Rampage will face Justin Sysum in the main event, with the World of Sport Wrestling Championship on the line with this week’s edition of the World of Sport Wrestling Review for Episode 3!

 Grado v Sha Samuels